Welcome to Get4x Support - We\"re here to help.

 Getting Started with Get4x

 If you are using the web application, choose your travel destination, which will be the place where you wish to search for money changers and cash exchange rates.
-For example, if you wish to search for rates in Singapore, you should click on “Singapore” as my destination.
-If you are already located in Singapore, or any of the cities where our service is available while using the app, you will automatically be redirected to the relevant destination page.
+For example, if you wish to search for rates in Hong Kong, you should click on "Hong Kong" as my destination.
+If you are already located in Hong Kong, or any of the cities where our service is available while using the app, you will automatically be redirected to the relevant destination page.

-If you choose to exchange an exotic currency for SGD, you may get a message that there are no money changer rates for your selection.
-While you will still be able to see the converted amount based on mid-market rates, in this instance, you would see a different line under the fields such as “Market rate: 1 SGD = 155.6764 SYP”.
+If you choose to exchange an exotic currency for local currency, you may get a message that there are no money changer rates for your selection.
+You will still be able to see the converted amount based on mid-market rates.

 Once you are satisfied with your amount and currency selection, click on "Find Out Where" to see a list of money changers and their cash exchange rates.